-Like most states, Texas has a financial responsibility law that requires drivers demonstrate that they are able to pay for damages in accidents they cause.
+Like most states, Texas has a financial responsibility law that requires drivers to demonstrate that they are able to pay for damages in accidents they cause.
 Most drivers in Dallas achieve this by purchasing auto insurance.
 You must carry at least the minimum coverage limits that the state requires, although you may choose to purchase additional coverage for your protection.

 The minimum coverage you must carry is: